 Smoking during pregnancy causes many health issues in the developing fetus.
 In addition to low birth weight, pregnant mothers who smoke are at an increased risk of premature rupture of the membranes which can result in miscarriage and premature birth.
 Smoking can also cause dangerous placenta issues such as placenta previa and placental abruption.

 In addition, many pregnant moms who smoke continue to smoke after the baby is born.
 When babies are around cigarette smoke, even on mom's skin and clothing, they are at increased risk of lung-related illnesses like asthma and bronchitis.

 It's important to note that cigarette smoking will affect the fetus even if the effects are not tangible at birth.

 Breastfeeding and smoking

 Yet even mothers who choose to smoke after pregnancy should still choose to breastfeed.
-Breastfeeding passes necessary antibodies to the baby.
-The antibodies can help protect the baby against the increased chance of ear infections, bronchitis, sinus infections and eye infections that accompany cigarette smoking around baby.
+Breastfeeding passes the necessary antibodies to the baby.
+The antibodies can help protect the baby against the increased chance of ear infections, bronchitis, sinus infections and eye infections that accompany cigarette smoking around the baby.

 However, there have been reports of negative effects of cigarette smoking while breastfeeding with mothers who are heavy smokers.
 Heavy smokers are defined as women who smoke more than one pack of cigarettes a day.
 The symptoms baby may exhibit include nausea, vomiting, stomach cramps and diarrhea.